matthiasnoback/advanced-testing-workshop/README.md

-# Code and assignments for the "Advanced Testing" workshop module
+# Code and assignments for the "Advanced Application Testing" workshop module

 ## Requirements